Louis Philippe I: Rule

-Throughout his reign, Louis Philippe faced domestic opposition from various factions, ranging from Legitimists, who supported the senior branch of the Bourbons over the Orléans branch, to Republicans.
+Throughout his reign, Louis Philippe faced domestic opposition from various factions, ranging from Legitimists supporting the senior branch of the Bourbons over the Orléans branch, to Republicans.
 This opposition, however, was weak and fragmented.
 In the spring of 1832, a terrible outbreak of cholera in Paris fueled resentment against the July Monarchy and reignited revolutionary fervor.
 Many Parisians blamed Louis Philippe and his government for their perceived inaction in the face of the epidemic.
 This resentment culminated in the short-lived Republican uprising called the June Rebellion, in which insurrectionists took over a portion of central Paris.
 The rebellion was quickly crushed by a huge force of soldiers and National Guards who descended on the city.
 Louis Philippe showed a cool resolve throughout the crisis, coming to Paris as soon as he was informed of the disturbances, greeting the troops, and going amongst the people.

 An industrial and agricultural depression in 1846 led to the 1848 Revolutions, and Louis Philippe's abdication.
 The dissonance between his positive early reputation and his late unpopularity was epitomized by Victor Hugo in Les Misérables as an oxymoron describing his reign as "Prince Equality", in which Hugo states:

 [Louis Philippe had to] bear in his own person the contradiction of the Restoration and the Revolution, to have that disquieting side of the revolutionary which becomes reassuring in governing power ...
 He had been proscribed, a wanderer, poor.
 He had lived by his own labor.
 In Switzerland, this heir to the richest princely domains in France had sold an old horse in order to obtain bread.
 At Reichenau, he gave lessons in mathematics, while his sister Adelaide did wool work and sewed.
 These souvenirs connected with a king rendered the bourgeoisie enthusiastic.
 He had, with his own hands, demolished the iron cage of Mont-Saint-Michel, built by Louis XI, and used by Louis XV.
 He was the companion of Dumouriez, he was the friend of Lafayette; he had belonged to the Jacobins' club; Mirabeau had slapped him on the shoulder; Danton had said to him: "Young man!"

 What is there against him?
 That throne.
 Take away Louis Philippe the king, there remains the man.
 And the man is good.
 He is good at times even to the point of being admirable.
 Often, in the midst of his gravest souvenirs, after a day of conflict with the whole diplomacy of the continent, he returned at night to his apartments, and there, exhausted with fatigue, overwhelmed with sleep, what did he do?
 He took a death sentence and passed the night in revising a criminal suit, considering it something to hold his own against Europe, but that it was a still greater matter to rescue a man from the executioner.